Kohulan/DECIMER-Image-to-SMILES/README.md

 ### Predicting using the trained model
 - To use the trained model provided in the repository please follow these steps;
-- Model also available at: https://storage.googleapis.com/decimer_weights/Trained_Models.zip
+- Model also available here: [Trained Model](https://storage.googleapis.com/decimer_weights/Trained_Models.zip) and should be placed under Trained_Models directory
   - Clone the repository
     ```
     git clone https://github.com/Kohulan/DECIMER-Image-to-SMILES.git